|SIYE Time:13:15 on 13th August 2022|

 ‘Audrey’s keeping an eye on the sauce for you, Fleur,’ Ginny said.
 Fleur sucked in a worried breath.

-Her performance seemed a little redundant to me, after all there were no men to impress.
+Her performance seemed a little redundant to me, as there were no men to impress.
 I wondered what Mike would make of her.

 ‘That was Fleur, my brother, Bill’s wife,’ said Ginny.
 She was grinning; she’d been watching me as I watched Fleur.
 ‘You get used to her, eventually,’ she added.